langleyfoxall/laravel-nist-password-rules/README.md

 * Register
 * Change password, with old password
-* Reset password, without old password
+* Change password, without old password
 * Login

 See the code below for example usage syntax.